brightway-lca/bw_timex/docs/content/getting_started/lcia.md

 # Step 4 - Impact assessment
-To characterize the calculated inventory, we have two options: Static and dynamic impact assessment.
+To characterize the calculated inventory, we have two options: Static and dynamic life cycle impact assessment (LCIA).

 ## Static LCIA
-If we don't care about the timing of the emissions, we can do static LCIA using simple characterization factors.
+If we don't care about the timing of the emissions, we can do static LCIA using the standard characterization factors.
 To characterize the inventory with the impact assessment method that we initially chose when creating our `TimexLCA` object, we can simply call:

 ```python
 tlca.static_lcia()